cyclomon/3dbraingen/README.md

         Extract Brain areas with multiplying masks(c1,c2,c3 / GM,WM,CSF) with original images.

 ## Training Details
-For each training, run 12,000 iterations ( take ~12 hour with one NVIDIA TITANX GPU )
+For each training, run 12,000 iterations (100 epochs in VAE-GAN)

+Each run takes ~12 hour with one NVIDIA TITAN X GPU.

-Run the Ipython Notebook code for each train / test trial.
+Run the Jupyter Notebook code for training (~train.ipynb)

 ## Test Details
 You can download our Pre-trained models in our * [Google Drive](https://drive.google.com/open?id=1Q5kkI_GxCY066c9owqzFFjzB_iEFCefJ)